niontive/cline-config/README.md

 ---

-**🎯 Ready to supercharge your code reviews?** Start with the Azure DevOps PR Review workflow and customize it for your team's needs!
+**🎯 Ready to supercharge your code reviews?** Choose a specialized prompt, load it in Cline, and start reviewing PRs with expert-level analysis!